Walidadebayo/MappifySQL/README.md

 ### MappifySQL findOrCreate Method

 This method finds one record in the database that matches the specified conditions, or creates a new record if no matching record is found.
-This function returns a object with two properties: `record` and `created`.
-The `record` property contains the record found or created, and the `created` property is a boolean value indicating whether the record was created or not.
+This function returns a object with two properties: `instance` and `created`.
+The `instance` property contains the record found or created, and the `created` property is a boolean value indicating whether the record was created or not.
 This function can be useful implementing a third-party login system where you want to find a user by their email or create a new user if they don't exist.

 **Parameters**:
 There are two parameters for this method: